jesperancinha/jeorg-spring-master-test-drives/docs/reminders/Reminders.md

 2. Support for serving static resources, including support for `WebJars`.
 3. Automatic registration of `Converter`, `GenericConverter`, and `Formatter` beans.
 4. Support for `HttpMessageConverters`.
-5. Automatic registration of `Mes	sageCodesResolver`.
+5. Automatic registration of `MessageCodesResolver`.
 6. Static `index.html` support.
 7. Automatic use of a `ConfigurableWebBindingInitializer` bean.